albrt-vr/Quest2.ALBRT.demo/README.md

 # Quest2.ALBRT.demo
-A demo of ALBRT concepts that runs on a Quest2
+A demo of ALBRT concepts that runs on a Quest2 (Install via Sidequest)